HowestAILab/template-python-project/README.md

 poe
 ```

-Some other shortcuts in the terminal config file
+Some other shortcuts that are already in the terminal config file

 ```bash
 pos="poetry shell"